5lavomir/covid19app_team_sprint/README.md

-# Covid19App, 2 week sprint, Team 1.
+# Covid19App Sprint for UHI

+* Week: 2
+* Team: 1

-## This is a website developed as part of coursework at the University of the Highlands and Islands, to allow student teams to experiment with building websites based on open APIs.
-We used the API from https://covid19api.com/ to create a web app in a 2 week sprint.
+This is a website developed as part of coursework at the **University of the Highlands and Islands**.

+This project allowed student teams to experiment with building websites based on open **APIs**.
+We used the API from [here](https://covid19api.com/) to create a web app in a 2 week sprint.

 ## Project setup
 ```